robsco-git/spreadsheet_server/README.md

 - LibreOffice Calc
 - Python3 or Python2
   - On Ubuntu Server, Python3 is recommended.
-On FreeBSD, Python2 is recommended.
 See the installation instructions below.
 - Python packages:
   - pyoo (for the connection to LibreOffice)
   - psutil (for cross platform pid discovery for the soffice process)